 - Electrical safety

-Tracker
+- Tracker

 - Optical radiation

-- Mobile devicesSatellites
+- Mobile devices

 - Physics safety

+- Satellites

 Physics contributed to all four cohorts of the NQT course, the Lab Skills course, the Intro Physics for Technicians course, the technology probationers course and the technicians conference.
 Physics continues to support the design of innovative activities along with the primary team.